-- (a) The non-current amount owing by a subsidiary represent advances to subsidiary which are unsecured, subject to interest at 5% per annum with annual principal repayment of RM3,000,000 within a period of 31 years commencing from financial year 2019. - (b) Trade receivables are non-interest bearing and the normal trade credit terms range from 30 to 120 days (2019: 30 to 120 days).
+(b) Trade receivables are non-interest bearing and the normal trade credit terms range from 30 to 120 days (2020: 30 to 120 days).
 Other credit terms are assessed and approved on a case-by-case basis.

 Receivables that are impaired